 By Stacey Pfeffer

-Stacey Pfeffer lives with her husband and three young children in Chappaqua.
-She has written for Inside Chappaqua, New York Family Magazine, Westchester Parent and Kveller.com.
+Stacey Pfeffer is an avid swimmer who lives in Chappaqua with her husband and three young children.
+She has written for NY Family, Westchester Parent, Kveller.com and Inside Chappaqua.